GenesisFR/HowToBecomeGoodAtShooters/README.md

 - greatly reduces incoming damage as mobs can't shoot back while they're still inside their spawn closet (and if they do come out, they'll usually walk for a few meters or wait for a few seconds before shooting)
 - faster to switch between targets as they're all close to each other, leading to faster TTK
 - only possible with some form of CC (Eclipse, Hunter's Fury, fire grenades)
-- deadly when combined with the Striker shield, a shotgun with Pummel or Negotiator’s Dilemma
+- deadly when combined with the Striker shield, a shotgun with Pummel or Negotiator's Dilemma
 - try to make your way to spawn closets before the current enemy wave is cleared

 ### Status effects